Misal Pav Recipe

 misal pav

-This city in the western Indian state of Maharashtra is famous for many things.
-But stands out for mouthwatering dishes that take you to food heaven, even as tears stream down your cheeks.
-You can’t stop eating even your nose turns red and runny, and your tongue feels like it’s been set on fire.
+Kolhapur, a city in the western Indian state of Maharashtra is famous for many things.
+But stands out for mouthwatering dishes that take you to food heaven.
+You can’t stop eating even as tears stream down your cheeks, your nose turns red and runny, and your tongue feels like it’s been set on fire.

 About Misal Pav